TejioTakio/projects/README.md

 ## RWD

+Responsive Websites, depends on the features of the device, for example Tablet, Smartphones, TVs or Laptops.
+Part of the base are media queries.

 ## FBP

 Flow-based programming is a way of separating the control flow of software from the actual software logic.